-We currently manufacture our products at our facilities in Wood Dale, Illinois.
+We currently manufacture our products at our facilities in Wood Dale, Illinois and Darien, Wisconsin.
 We customize our power systems to meet specific requirements of industrial OEM applications and the needs of our industrial OEM customers.
 We have recently invested in machining equipment to hone and finish our internally designed engine blocks, which are initially cast at a supplier's foundry.
-Our production operations encompass all aspects of manufacturing our power systems, which range from fitting a basic engine block with appropriate fuel system components to building a comprehensive power system that includes any combination of cooling systems, electronic systems, air intake systems, fuel systems, housings, power takeoff systems, exhaust systems, hydraulic systems, enclosures, brackets, hoses, tubes and other assembled componentry.
+We also design and manufacture large, custom engineered integrated electrical power generation systems for both standby and prime power applications.
+Our production operations encompass all aspects of manufacturing our power systems, which range from fitting a basic engine block with appropriate fuel system components to building a comprehensive power system that includes any combination of cooling systems, electronic systems, fuel systems, housings, power takeoff systems, exhaust systems, hydraulic systems, enclosures, brackets, hoses, tubes and other assembled componentry.